A very simple is to

 the above.
 If the problem changes in intensity as you accelerate

-lock brake system.
+brake system.
 Most auto manufacturers can provide

 information on noise suppression techniques.

 Occasionally there will be that irritating intermittent noise.

 This can be from a number of sources but commonly come from wiper

 motors, air conditioning compressors or even your cell phone.
 The

 first thing to do is to locate the culprit, then look for a

 solution.
 One of the most common fixes is to place a .01 uf

 capacitor from the positive lead of the device to ground.
 This

 should be done only by someone "in the know".
 If you hook things up